iamryanshengwang/Ryan-Wang/README.md

 - Gathered and analyzed 295 valid questionnaires using SPSS and the Technology Acceptance Model (TAM) to delve into customer data.

-- Served as the first author of the published paper titled "Research on Jing Dong’s self-built logistics using TAM" in IEEE 2022.
+- Served as the first author of the published paper titled "Research on Jing Dong’s self-built logistics based on TAM" in IEEE 2022.

 AI-based Subway Fire Detection System